FAQs

 -

-Therapy is your dedicated space and time to process anything and everything.
-In the beginning, we’ll explore your current struggles, how these struggles relate to past experiences, and identify thoughts, behavioral patterns and relationship dynamics that no longer serve you.
+In the beginning, we’ll look at your current struggles, how these struggles relate to past experiences, and identify thoughts, behavioral patterns, and relationship dynamics that no longer serve you.
 We’ll discuss your strengths, personal values, and goals.
 We’ll also explore various coping skills and tools you can use to help you feel more relaxed and in control of your daily life.
 Brief homework between sessions is common and can further progress and growth.

 -